 Sometimes when I pick a color I put it on the wall and feel like it just needs to be adjusted just a smidge.
 Not necessarily taking it all the way down to the next step on the color chart, but something in between.
 This is where you can really get creative with your paint.
 Try having a color you love mixed at 50% or 75% to give you just the right mix of color.
 You’ll be amazed at the difference it can make!

 After trying eight different grays…and several at different percentages, I settled on Agreeable Gray by Sherwin Williams.
 I always feel worried to take things from a little swatch I’ve painted on the wall to painting every room in the entire house, but it turned out beautifully.
 They key is to paint several swatches of the color you want in many rooms throughout the house.
 You want to see it different rooms at different times of day…because lighting can make SUCH a difference!
 After you live with those sample swatches for a few days, you should have a good idea of whether the color will work or not.
+If you don’t want to deal with the paint store and actually painting samples on your walls, give Samplize a try.
+It is a genius idea.
+You simply order large peel and stick swatches of your colors and they will mail them to you.
+You can put them up on the walls to live with for a few days and then remove them when you’re done.
+SO smart!!

 I went through a similar process with the white I chose.
 I finally ended up going with Pure White by Sherwin Williams.
 It is a great white…not too creamy, but also not too stark…it works well with the countertops, the cabinets and everything in between!